CompAndSave Blog

 8. Disable Printer Firmware Update

-If you use third-party ink or intend to use non-OEM ink cartridges, make sure to disable printer firmware updates to continue using non-OEM cartridges without any issues.
+If you use cheaper third-party ink or intend to use non-OEM ink cartridges, disable printer firmware updates so you can continue using non-OEM cartridges without any issues.

 9. Consider Refilling Your Ink Cartridges